quickrworld/myreads/README.md

 # MyReads Project

-The 'MyReads' project uses the Udacity provided starter template.
-The application allows the user to view books categorized under three bookshelves -- Currently Reading, Want to Read, and Read.
+The 'MyReads' application allows the user to view books categorized under three bookshelves -- Currently Reading, Want to Read, and Read.
 The user can move a book from one shelf to another by selecting the target bookshelf using a drop down.
 A book can be removed from